len5ky/gnk-monitoring/DEPLOYMENT_GUIDE.md

 Now, edit `.env.monitoring` and set the following variables:
 - `GRAFANA_ADMIN_PASSWORD`: Set a new secure password for the Grafana admin user.
 - `GF_SERVER_ROOT_IP`: **Crucially, replace `REPLACE_WITH_NEW_HOST_IP` with the new host's actual public IP address.**
+- `HOST_INSTANCE_ID`: Unique identifier for the monitoring host used in dashboards.
 - `LOKI_INGEST_PASS_HASH`: The pre-set hash corresponds to the password `ZHz09YGEGYALa7Kpt5e2xVkw`.
 To generate a new one, run the following and paste the output here (remember to escape `$` with `$$`):
   ```bash
   docker run --rm caddy:2 caddy hash-password --plaintext 'your-new-password'
   ```
+### Step 2.3: Configure Connectivity Inventory

+The connectivity checker reads an inventory and profiles.
+Copy the examples to a mutable location (e.g., `connectivity-checker/config`) and update them with your nodes and templates.
+The host stack mounts this directory read-only.

 ### Step 2.3: Generate TLS Certificate for New IP
 The stack uses a self-signed TLS certificate for Caddy to provide HTTPS.
 You must generate a new one matching the new host's IP.